scikit-learn-contrib/imbalanced-learn/README.rst

 imbalance with the hope of arriving at a more robust and fair decision boundary than you would otherwise.

-Re-sampling techniques are divided in two categories:
+Re-sampling techniques are divided in following four categories:
     1. Under-sampling the majority class(es).
     2. Over-sampling the minority class.
     3. Combining over- and under-sampling.